verified-network-toolchain/leapfrog/README.md

 memory at QED-time.
 These benchmarks therefore use the `admit`-based scripts described in the paper.

+To verify that only smt queries are admitted in benchmarks, run Print Assumptions <term> after one of the small benchmarks.
+You should see a few axioms that are equivalent to Axiom K, and also two axioms for smt positive and negative.
+Our admit script has the same structure as the axiom script but it uses admit instead of applying the axioms.
+To see that the axioms are being used safely, you can also inspect the script in `BisimChecker.v`.

 ### Running one benchmark (30 seconds)
 From the root of the Leapfrog repo, run